 What is glycation and should I worry about it?

 What is glycation – the chances are that you might not know the answer to that off the top of your head.
-It is a bit of tricky, or should that be sticky subject, but the fact of the matter is it’s happening to all of us because it’s part of the natural ageing process.
+The fact of the matter is it’s happening to all of us because it’s part of the natural ageing process.

 It’s common knowledge that sugars and carbohydrates are broken down by the body into glucose and fructose which is then used as fuel for the body.